granthamtaylor/windmark/docs/whitepaper/whitepaper.typ

     caption: [An example masked sequence]
 )

-== Fine-tuning Complex Sequence Models
+== Fine-tuning Multi-Structured Sequence Models
 Unlike TabBERT or UniTTab, we create a sequence representation from the equivalent of a `[CLS]` token in BERT.
 The model learns a tensor of fixed size equal $RR^(N times 1 times F C)$ and appends it to the event representations, which it inputs into the event encoder.
 We pass the sequence representation from the sequence encoder to a small decision head (MLP) to train both the sequence encoder and the decision head to solve arbitrary supervised learning problems or improve the quality of the sequence representations for other tasks.
-In two hours, we were to fine-tune exhaustively pre-trained complex sequence models on modest consumer-grade hardware.
+In two hours, we were to fine-tune exhaustively pre-trained multi-structured sequence models on modest consumer-grade hardware.

-However, because complex sequence encoders utilize case-dependent fields, they cannot produce universal "foundation models."
-We may only fine-tune our pre-trained complex sequence encoder for supervised problems that use the set of fields with which it was pre-trained or a subset thereof.
+However, because multi-structured sequence encoders utilize case-dependent fields, they cannot produce universal "foundation models."
+We may only fine-tune our pre-trained multi-structured sequence encoder for supervised problems that use the set of fields with which it was pre-trained or a subset thereof.

 === Versatility of Supervised Tasks
-Complex sequence models can support a variety of tasks.
-In our implementation, we have designed the complex sequence model to support supervised classification and regression.
+Multi-structured sequence models can support a variety of tasks.
+In our implementation, we have designed the multi-structured sequence model to support supervised classification and regression.
 Additionally, our technique supports "event-level supervised labels" such that each event may have an independent target label.
 In other words, we do not restrict each sequence from having only a single supervised target label.

 Additionally, we have developed a mechanism called "nullable tagging."
 Nullable tagging allows model developers to include null values in their targets.
 The data streaming operations will not sample events with null targets to create an observation.
 However, other observations may contain the contents of an event with a null target.
 This novelty aims to provide model developers the flexibility to include events that, while offering signal to "model-triggering" events, are not "model-triggering" events themselves.